Bogolo Kenewendo

 Bogolo Joy Kenewendo (born c.
 1987) is a Motswana economist and politician.
-She serves as a Specially Elected Member of Parliament in the Botswana Parliament as of November 2024, she is the incumbent Minister of Minerals and Energy in the current administration after serving as Cabinet Minister of Investment, Trade and Industry of Botswana under President Mokgweetsi Eric Keabetswe Masisi.
+She serves as a Specially Elected Member of Parliament in the Botswana Parliament as of November 2024, she is the incumbent Minister of Minerals and Energy in the current administration after serving as Cabinet Minister of Investment, Trade and Industry of Botswana under President Mokgweetsi Masisi.
 After being dropped from cabinet in November 2019 she has served as the managing director of Kenewendo Advisory, based in Gaborone, Botswana.
 She leads Molaya Kgosi Women Leadership and Mentorship Program and the Board Chair of Molaya Kgosi Trust.

 In June 2022, Kenewendo was appointed as Special Advisor and Africa Director to the United Nations Climate Change High-Level Champions.

 Background and education

 Kenewendo was born in Motopi Village in the Boteti Area, in Botswana circa 1987.
 After attending primary school, she enrolled in Pitzer College in Botswana.
 She was then admitted to the University of Botswana, graduating with a Bachelor of Arts in Economics.
 Later, she obtained a Master of Science in International Economics from the University of Sussex in the United Kingdom.
 She is also a certified project manager.
 She received training in Economic Freedom Philosophy from the Foundation for Economic Education.